Hayden Lamaro: AFL career

 Described as an athletic player with excellent skills, Lamaro came to the attention of AFL recruiters.
 He was drafted by Melbourne with the 30th selection in the 1996 AFL draft.
 Lamaro spent the entire 1997 season playing with the Demons' reserves before making his debut in the first round of 1998.
 His first AFL game, however, was disappointing; he had only one disposal (a handball) and gave away two free kicks in a losing Melbourne side.
-Lamaro was dropped back to the reserves the following week and was only recalled back to the senior side in round 9 for a match against Essendon, after playing well in the reserves.
+Lamaro was dropped back to the reserves the following week and was only recalled to the senior side in round 9 for a match against Essendon, after playing well in the reserves.
 His second AFL match was little better than his first, again having only one disposal in another Melbourne loss.
 Dropped back to the reserves once more, Lamaro failed to break back into the seniors for the rest of the season, although he was continually impressive in the reserves.
 After only two disappointing matches in two years at the club, Lamaro was delisted by Melbourne at the end of 1998.